sadegh2009/xo-bot-php/README.md

 you can do it in your browser with this code: Exmple:

 > https://example.com/mybot/XO_Game.php

-> https://api.telegram.org/bot/setWebhook?url=Your https url to php file
+> https://api.telegram.org/bot<botToken>/setWebhook?url=Your https url to php file

-replace with your token gutted from BotFather bot
+replace <botToken> with your token gutted from BotFather bot

 now your bot is ready